 DO: Practice self-care.

 Dating someone living with anxiety can be stressful.
-Make sure you’re taking care of yourself and that your own support systems are strong and healthy.
+Make sure youโre taking care of yourself and that your own support systems are strong and healthy.
+Couples counseling can be a valuable resource to help both partners navigate the challenges of anxiety in the relationship and build better communication and understanding.

 If you try to help them by letting them relieve their anxiety out on you, dating someone with anxiety will be exhausting.

 You can practice caring and compassion with your date without letting things get to the point where you, too, feel overwhelmed.
 Know your limit and be mindful of the spectrum of emotions you feel around your date.
-If taking on their stress is mostly what your relationship is about, perhaps you are not getting your needs met in the relationship.
+If taking on their stress is mostly what your relationship is about, perhaps you are not getting your needs met in the relationship, which could lead to burnout or feelings of suppressed anger over time.

 Looking For Therapy?